no3l0815/no3l0815/README.md

 - 👋 Hi, I’m @no3l0815
-- 👀 I’m interested in varouslinux related stuff
+- 👀 I’m interested in various linux related stuff
 <!-- 🌱 I’m currently learning to code in C -->
 - 💞️ I’m looking to collaborate on things i'm interested
 - 📫 Reach me per email